Female poses – 9 expert posing tips for photographing women

 • and the inward curve in the small of her back

-Flattering pregnancy pose to highlight female shape
+Wrong and right way to do pregnancy poses to highlight female shape

 3. Female poses to create space between arm and body

 This is why so often we see women pose with their hands on their hips.
 However, the space doesn’t need to be so big.
 I have two other ways of subtly creating space between arm and body.
-Ask her to:

 • Or, when posed more side on to camera, lean her shoulders backwards slightly and let her arm closest to camera hang down behind her slightly

-Flattering poses for women with arm away from the body
+Wrong and wright way to pose women with arm away from the body

 Whether front on or side on to camera, that small window of space between her waist and her elbow will do two things: